fatiando/fatiando/doc/cookbook.rst

 Cookbook
 ========

-Here you'll find some recipes for doing common scripting tasks using the Fatiando API.
+Here you'll find some recipes
+for doing common tasks using Fatiando, like generating synthetic data, running inversions, and plotting things.

 .. toctree::
     :maxdepth: 1